-Top 10 Statistics and Facts on Personal Savings Rates
+Top 10 Stats & Facts on Personal Savings Rates

 2. The rate of personal savings equals the amount someone saves as opposed to their earnings.